espressif/developer-portal/content/workshops/flowcode/07-connecting-to-the-web/index.md

 value - or status of a switch etc. That allows us to have two way communication - but only instigated by the Javascript program in the browser on - in this case - the mobile phone.
-- You will need to develop 2 programs: a Flowcode Embedded program that goes into the M5Stack Dial and a Flowcode
+- You will need to develop 2 programs: a Flowcode Embedded program that goes into the M5Stack Dial and a Flowcode Web Developer program that runs on your mobile phone.

+The Flowcode Embedded and Flowcode Web Developer programs are quite unfamiliar so its best to download the examples and work through them rather than create them from scratch.

+Firstly lets look at the Flowcode Embedded program “[7 - Connecting to web FE.fcfx](https://www.flowcode.co.uk/wiki/images/3/36/7_-_Connecting_to_web_FE.fcfx)”.
+Here is the panel:

 {{< figure
     default=true